 Most of the information available on personality types in business tends to focus on identifying the business personality types of management and staff as if people were only one personality type.
-The problem is that although we might have a main, or primary, self, we now know that humans are multi-faceted and have many inner personality types – or inner selves.
+The problem is that although we might have a main, or primary, type, we now know that humans are multi-faceted and have many inner personality types – or inner selves.

 Most of the time you might be a particular personality type, but when conditions change, such as when you are under stress or you are away at a conference or another person enters the picture who draws out another aspect of your personality, your primary personality ‘type’ will change.
 Another part of your personality will emerge who will be quite different in nature to your primary business self.